Sauerkraut is pickled white cabbage.

 The mix is set aside in a cool place to ferment.
 In a few days, brine, tiny bubbles, and a layer of scum will rise above the cloth.
 The brine and scum are removed every couple of days until the bubbles no longer appear.
 Then the kraut is made.

-Sauerkraut is said to have originated somewhere in ancient Mongolia or China where nomadic horsemen learned to preserve cabbage in brine so that they would have a ready meal on their far-flung journeys.
+- Sauerkraut is said to have originated somewhere in ancient Mongolia or China were nomadic horsemen learned to preserve cabbage in brine so that they would have a ready meal on their far-flung journeys.

 - Remove ragged or tough leaves from the white cabbage head.